discretlib/doc/content/tutorial/flutter/instal.md

 # Platform Support

 # Platform Support
-- Linux: Tested and supported
+- Linux: Tested
-- Windows: Tested and supported
+- Windows: Tested
 - macOS: not tested, should work
-- Android: Unstable, Some success with arch64, 32bit and x86_64 have issues with sqlite
+- Android: works on arch64 architecture.
+Architectures i686 and x86_64 have some low level linker issues when working with Flutter.
 - iOS: not tested

 # Installing Components